 Filing Form 8300 is IRS’s way to avoid and limit the potential threat of money laundering in an effort to conceal illegal activity such as drug trafficking, tax evasion, and terrorist financing.

 Regardless of your business type, everyone is at risk of being audited by IRS.
-Do your best to avoid an audit by educating yourself on the most common red flags that point IRS spotlights toward your business.
+Do your best to avoid an audit by educating yourself on the most common red flags that point IRS spotlights straight towards your business.
 That being said, even if you follow every rule to a T and do everything within your power to file properly, there’s still the possibility of an audit.
-If you find yourself preparing for an audit and need professional support, contact the tax experts at Milikowsky Tax Law.
+For more information about IRS audits, read our article that answers the 7 most common questions about IRS audits.